ysndr/MSc-Thesis/chapter/methodology.md

 ### States

 At its core the linearization in either state is represented by an array of `LinearizationItem`s which are derived from AST nodes during the linearization process.
-However, the exact structure of that array is differs as an effect of the post-processing.
+However, the exact structure of that array during the different phases differs as an effect of the post-processing.

 `LinearizationItem`s maintain the position of their AST counterpart, as well as its type.
 Unlike in the AST, *metadata* is directly associated with the element.